se-edu/se-book/oop/objects/what/q-essay-describeObjectInScenario.md

 >[3] Every object has an interface and an implementation.

-* Interface of an object consists of how other objects interact with it i.e., what other objects can do to that object.
+* The _interface_ of an object specifies how other objects interact with it.
-* Implementation consist of internals of the object that facilitate the interactions but not visible to other objects.
+* The _implementation_ of an object is the internals of the object that facilitate those interactions.

 Object | Examples of interface | Examples of implementation
 ------ | ----------------- | --------------------
-`Tom` | receive reading assignment | understand/memorize the text, read, remember the reading assignment `Book` | show text, turn page | how pages are bound to the spine `Text` | read | how characters/words are connected together or fixed to the book
+`Tom` | receive reading assignment | understand/memorize the text, read, remember the reading assignment `Book` | turn page | how pages are bound to the spine `Text` | read | how characters/words are connected together or fixed to the book

 >[4] Objects interact by sending messages.